Assessment, Consultation, Planning, Real-life Coaching, Training and More

-Specific short-term goals are often set by the client and coach in collaboration with family or school team members during the first 1-2 coaching sessions.
+Specific short-term goals are often set by the client and coach in collaboration with family or school team members during the first one to two coaching sessions.
 Overall well-being and familiarity with community resources are a focus for every participant.

-NESCA offers Pre-College Coaching services carefully designed to help students develop concrete skills and knowledge critical for managing the transition from high school to college.
-Designed to meet the needs of students intending to enroll in two- or four-year college programs, NESCA offers an individualized and real world approach to the process of exploring and identifying college options.
+NESCA offers pre-college coaching services carefully designed to help students develop concrete skills and knowledge critical for managing the transition from high school to college.
+Created to meet the needs of students intending to enroll in two- or four-year college programs, NESCA offers an individualized and real world approach to the process of exploring and identifying college options.

-For families needing support with College Selection, NESCA offers a short-term service designed to prepare a student and family to select an appropriate college environment; when appropriate, College Selection also occurs as part of Transition Planning and Consultation.
+For families needing support with college selection, NESCA offers a short-term service to help prepare a student and family to select an appropriate college environment; when appropriate, college selection also occurs as part of Transition Planning and Consultation.

-Searching for a suitable postsecondary setting that affords opportunity for success is a difficult process for students with learning disabilities and/or autism spectrum disorders.
-Through short-term consultation, NESCA’s transition specialists support students (and their families) to develop a college planning timeline, create college lists, learn how to explore a college online, plan college visits, research support services and more.
+Searching for a suitable postsecondary setting that affords opportunity for success is a difficult process for students with learning disabilities and/or autism spectrum disorders (ASDs).
+Through short-term consultation, NESCA’s transition specialists support students (and their families) in developing a college planning timeline, creating college lists, learning how to explore a college online, planning college visits, researching support services and more.

-Importantly, transition specialists are able to visit local colleges with students to help them get the most from their experience, reality test “fit,” and investigate beyond the official presentation.
+Importantly, transition specialists are able to visit local colleges with students to help them get the most from their experience, reality test “fit,” and investigate beyond the official presentation offered by the college.
 While NESCA does not provide ongoing college counseling, consultation with a transition specialist is an ideal way to start the college selection process.

 NESCA offers coaching opportunities designed to meet students at their stage of career development:

 - Career Awareness – Students have the opportunity to learn about the world of work including how the language and expectations are different than school.
 They will learn about themselves and how their strengths, interests and abilities carve out a path to employment.
-Students will gain familiarity with skills and behaviors required for work, including social communication, and also the range of options related to their unique interests and abilities.
+Students will gain familiarity with skills and behaviors required for work, including social communication, as well as the range of options related to their unique interests and abilities.

 - Career Exposure – Students learn about the differences between jobs and careers.
 They will be able to identify short-term goals leading to future employment.
 They will be exposed to job shadows, informational interviews, paid and unpaid internships, and/or volunteer work.
 Students will become more familiar with their own self-determination skills, enhancing their abilities to identify strengths, aptitudes, learning styles, transferable work skills and behaviors as well as work preferences.

-Career Coaching may take place initially at NESCA in order to obtain basic information regarding students’ strengths, interests and abilities.
+Career coaching may take place initially at NESCA to obtain basic knowledge regarding students’ strengths, interests and abilities.
 This can happen after transition assessment by NESCA or as a part of Transition Planning and Consultation.
-Once students are interested and/or able, Career Coaching will take place in their local communities and include learning to access transportation and other job specific skills necessary for success.
+Once students are interested and/or able, career coaching will take place in their local communities and include learning to access transportation and other job-specific skills necessary for success.